4 classes • 180 contact hours • fully online

 This program is open to professionals and aspiring professionals alike.
 Whether you are looking for a career change, to enhance your existing career, or to launch a new career, this program provides the academic foundation you need to thrive as a health promotion professional.

 The Application Process

 The Application process includes submission of the required materials, an admissions interview with Dr. Jessie Hawkins, and an orientation workshop, which can be completed online.
-A complete application includes several parts: the application itself, a $75 nonrefundable application fee, an admissions essay, two letters of recommendation, and college transcripts.
+A complete application includes several parts: the application itself, an admissions essay, two letters of recommendation, and college transcripts.